m8rex/rumbas/README.md

 - A folder named `questions` that contains the questions
 - A folder named `exams` that contains the exams
 - A folder named `themes` the contains the themes
-- A folder named `question_templates` that contains templates for questions
-- A folder named `exam_templates` that contains the template for exams
 - A folder named `custom_part_types` that contains `custom_part_types`
 - A folder named `resources` that contains the resources that are used in exams.